-Pennsylvania emerges as ‘tipping-point’ battleground for Biden and Trump
+Pennsylvania emerges as ‘tipping-point’ battleground for Biden and Trump — before and after Election Day

 Democrats, nonetheless, maintain a massive advertising advantage in the state, with the Biden campaign and supportive groups spending nearly $19 million over the past two weeks in the state, compared with about $10.5 million for Trump and his two biggest outside groups.
 Both Priorities USA and American Bridge, the two largest Democratic outside groups, have recently increased the share of their spending devoted to Pennsylvania.

-Sen. Robert P. Casey Jr. (D-Pa.), a Biden ally, said watching television in the Wilkes-Barre-Scranton-Hazelton media market has become jarring.
+Sen. Robert P. Casey Jr. (D-Pa.), a Biden ally, said watching television in the Wilkes-Barre-Scranton-Hazleton media market has become jarring.

 “The number of ads is just remarkable,” he said.
 “Sometimes you see two Joe Biden ads, they go back to the news show, you go to the next commercial and you see two more.”